-- DB2 Universal Database for iSeries SQL Reference (V5R2)
+- DB2 Universal Database for iSeries SQL Reference (V5R2) - DB2 Universal Database for iSeries SQL Reference (V5R3)

 In the following example, a database is queried for data about employees in a specified department.
 The department is specified using the <tsx:getProperty> to embed a variable data field.
 The value of that field is based on user input.